Witch Island: Anna Davis

 A pair of men robbed the Columbus, Ohio Depot of the Adams Express Company on May 17, 1871.
 They stole between $45,000 in cash and goods out of the safe.
 Allan Pinkerton worked the case.
 He tracked down the perpetrators and recovered most of the goods in under two weeks.
 Theodore and George Washington Bradley (brothers) both confessed.
 One of the men told authorities he had sold solitaire diamond ear-drops worth $1,000 plus other items to Morris.
 Morris was charged.
 After quite the exciting trial, the juror found Morris not guilty of all charges.

 Morris Davis never stopped gambling.
 He even bet on the election.
-Morris was a avid Democrat whereas, Anna was a Republican.
+Morris was an avid Democrat whereas, Anna was a Republican.
 Her marriage to him climaxed the night of the 1876 United States presidential election.
 Davis bet heavily on Samuel J. Tilden to defeat eventual winner, Rutherford B. Hayes.
 Election night arrived.
 At his behest, she cooked some of the food for the dinner at the Tilden League.
 Later on, she assisted a friend at the Hayes club,receiving local Republicans.
 She sang and played the piano and guitar for them.
 When she got home that night, he greeted her with bloodshot eyes impaired.
 He grabbed her hair and yanked her head back.
 He proceeded to beat her unconscious.
 His diamond ring left her with a gash dangerously close to her temple.
 She proceeded at once to her husband's attorney to pursue divorce.
 During the divorce proceedings, he did not show up to court.
 In the meantime, he settle his business affairs in Louisville, Memphis and New Orleans.
 He transferred all his property out his reach.
 He left her with nothing but debt and her four children.

 After her divorce, Anna was offered lucrative opportunities to leverage her clairvoyance with physicians, police and scientists which she turned down.
 Anna returned to the stage and started her own company, the Grace Courtland Comedy Company.
 In particular, she played Margery in John Baldwin Buckstone's one act, The Rough Diamond.
 She met with success and credited it to her perseverance.
 Papers noted her fluid banjo playing talent.
 Even her son, Leonard performed with her as part of her company.
 Her company's members considered the touchstone of her success her clairvoyance.